Paco112/script-manager/README.md

 chmod +x script-manager.sh

-##### Execute all scripts in script.list with name "scripts_vmware" and "scripts_test" without prompt :
+##### Execute all scripts in script.list with name "scripts_vmware" without prompt (optimise vmware debian 8 virtual machine) :
-./script-manager.sh -y -s "vmware test"
+./script-manager.sh -y -s vmware

 ##### Download script.list from this repo and asks the user to choose the scripts to run from those available :
 ./script-manager.sh